Share

 Bill Walton

-Bill Walton is a Senior Fellow of the Center on Wealth, Poverty, and Morality, and Vice President of the Council for National Policy.
+Bill Walton is a Senior Fellow of the Center on Wealth and Poverty, and Vice President of the Council for National Policy.
 He is the chairman of Rappahannock Ventures, LLC (private equity) and Rush River Entertainment (feature film production), which he founded in 2010.